opencord/voltha/tests/itests/README.md

     * Ponsim_olt and Ponsim_onu adapters
     * Ponsim

-First start the Voltha ensemble:
+To run the test in the docker-compose environment, first start the Voltha ensemble:
 ```
 cd /cord/incubator/voltha
 . ./env.sh